 In this type of scoring model, it’s become standard practice to place higher value on a prospect's first and last touchpoints.
 The reason being that the first piece of content caused them to return and the final piece caused them to become a lead.

-The score of one funnel doesn’t create a clear picture.
+A single funnel score alone doesn’t create a complete picture.
 But, as data grows, you can gain actionable insights to shift your strategies moving forward.

 Determining an overall score for the content across a buyer’s journey helps you understand which content is more relevant for a first-time visitor versus a qualified prospect.
 In addition, content scores help identify which pieces of marketing content are not contributing toward conversions.